-21. Describe the board's process, if any, for considering military education, training, and experience for purposes of licensing or credentialing requirements, including college credit equivalency.

-• Does the board identify or track applicants who are veterans?
+- 21. Describe the board's process, if any, for considering military education, training, and experience for purposes of licensing or credentialing requirements, including college credit equivalency. - Does the board identify or track applicants who are veterans?
 If not, when does the board expect to be compliant with BPC § 114.5?
 Applicants are asked when applying for licensure if they are serving in the military or have previously served in the United States Armed Forces.
 Licensees renewing their license are asked to report their current or past military service.
-This information is added to their licensing record.

-• How many applicants offered military education, training or experience towards meeting licensing or credentialing requirements, and how many applicants had such education, training or experience accepted by the board?
+This information is added to their licensing record. - How many applicants offered military education, training or experience towards meeting licensing or credentialing requirements, and how many applicants had such education, training or experience accepted by the board?

 PAs serving in the military and who graduate from the military's Interservice Physician Assistant Program (IPAP) meet the same qualification standards as civilian PAs.
-The IPAP is accredited by the Accreditation Review Commission on Education for the Physician Assistant and deemed approved by the Board.
+The IPAP is accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) and deemed approved by the Board.
 Individuals graduating from the IPAP must pass the PANCE administered by the NCCPA to qualify for licensure in California.
 The Board expedites applications for military personal upon request and after receiving proof of military service.

-- What regulatory changes has the board made to bring it into conformance with BPC \S 35?
+What regulatory changes has the board made to bring it into conformance with BPC § 35?

-California Code of Regulation (CCR), tile 16, section 1399.530(b) states that educational programs accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) are deemed approved by the Board.
+California Code of Regulation (CCR), tile 16, section 1399.530(b) states that educational programs accredited by the ARC-PA are deemed approved by the Board.
 The Board does not have a role in approving PA training programs.
 The University of Nebraska Medical Center PA Program has had a long history of supporting the training of PAs in the military.
 In October of 1972, an affiliation agreement was made with the US Air Force PA Program to award degrees to military PA students who successfully completed their PA training.
-Currently, the PA Program awards master's degrees to all branches of the military through the Interservice Physician Assistant Program (IPAP).
+Currently, the PA Program awards master's degrees to all branches of the military through the IPAP.
 The IPAP programs mission statement is to provide uniformed services with highly competent, compassionate physician assistants who model integrity, strive for leadership excellence, and are committed to lifelong learning.
 The IPAP program meets the ARC-PA standards and is deemed approved by the Board.

-- How many licensees has the board waived fees or requirements for pursuant to BPC § 114.3, and what has the impact been on board revenues? - How many applications has the board expedited pursuant to BPC § 115.5? - 22.
+- How many licensees has the board waived fees or requirements for pursuant to BPC § 114.3, and what has the impact been on board revenues?
+The Board has waived renewal requirements, including fees associated with the renewal of license for a total of eight licensees, resulting in no significant revenue impact. - How many applications has the board expedited pursuant to BPC § 115.5?
+The Board has expedited 27 initial applications for licensure. - 22.
 Does the board send No Longer Interested notifications to DOJ on a regular and ongoing basis?
 Is this done electronically?
 Is there a backlog?
 If so, describe the extent and efforts to address the backlog.